Samsung/tizen-docs/docs/platform/porting/overview.md

   EFL, the heart of the graphics component, is a suite of libraries.
 EFL is used to create rich graphics with ease, for all UI resolutions.
 The libraries build UIs in layers, allowing for 3D transformations and more.
 EFL includes the Evas canvas API library and the elementary widget library.

-  WebKit-based graphics are provided as well, capable of running within a full browser UI or a dedicated Web runtime environment (without a browser window), all based on Tizen's own HTML5 canvas WebKitEFL implementation.
-Additionally, WebGL&trade; is supported and Web-based frameworks for UI, such as jQuery Mobile, are also offered, which help with porting existing jQuery code.
+  WebKit-based graphics are provided as well, capable of running within a full browser UI or a dedicated web runtime environment (without a browser window), all based on Tizen's own HTML5 canvas WebKitEFL implementation.
+Additionally, WebGL&trade; is supported and web-based frameworks for UI, such as jQuery Mobile, are also offered, which help with porting existing jQuery code.

 - **Location**